 - The main reasons for high productivity of these soils are

 - Loamy texture, with sand, silt and clay in equal proportion and porosity and permeability are optimum here

 - Spherical structure, the shape in which the soil particles are held together, because of which these soils are easily tillable

 - Wide Ranging Nutrients because of transported soil, which is more suitable for different kinds of crops

 - These soils respond quite well for water and manuring

 Black or Regur Soils

-Maharashtra, Gujarat, Karnataka, Telangana and some parts of Rajasthan, Tamil Nadu and Uttar Pradesh.
+in Western Madhya Pradesh, Maharashtra, Gujarat, Karnataka, Telangana and some parts of Rajasthan, Tamil Nadu and Uttar Pradesh.

 - They are also called Cotton soils as they are best suited for Cotton production.
 They are also suitable for tobacco cultivation as well as other dry